akapaj/akapaj.github.io/content/publication/kapaj-influence-2021/index.md

 publication_types:
 - paper-conference
 doi: 10.25436/E2NP44
 publication: '*11th International Conference on Geographic Information Science (GIScience 2021).
-UC Santa Barbara: Center for Spatial Studies.*'
+UC Santa Barbara: Center for Spatial Studies*'

 abstract: Landmarks serve to structure the environment we experience, and therefore they are also critically important for our everyday movement through and knowledge